 You can take classes at any of our locations across the North Texas region, including:

-But you shouldn’t be intimidated by impressive titles or lists of awards.
-Our faculty members are friendly and approachable.
+Our 1,900 faculty members include eight Grammy and Emmy award nominees and winners, two Pulitzer Prize nominees, and four National Academy members.
+What’s even more impressive than their accolades is how friendly and approachable they are.
 Stop to talk after class, visit them during office hours or pick their brain over a cup of coffee.

 Our faculty members are always looking for ways to bring your class material to life.
 They provide hands-on learning opportunities that take education outside of the classroom and encourage in-depth discussion that allows you to benefit from their exceptional expertise.

 “My uncles and cousins all went to UNT and they assured me that the campus is very welcoming when it comes to diversity and culture, which encouraged me to take a leap of faith to come all the way from Bangladesh to Denton.
 It’s been one of the best decisions in my life.”

 Global experience: International student from Bangladesh

 UNT students put their skills to the test in statewide, national and international competitions.
 Of course, we don’t just compete – we take the lead.